Flag of Latvia: Design

+On 11 April 1995, the State Heraldic Commission have once chosen Pantone 1807 C for red colour, this was later replaced by Pantone 201 C on 21 April 2009.
+On 1 May 2010, the Cabinet of Ministers issued the Procedures for the Application of the Law on the National Flag, which standardized Pantone 19-1629 TPX or 19-1629 TC for red field; an amendment made on 27 November 2018, which came into force 1 January 2019, stating that non-fabric flags, as well as representations produced using other techniques (including digital representations), would use Pantone 201 C, whilst physical flags would continue using 19-1629 TPX/TC.

 Display of the flag

 Latvian law states that the flag and national colours can be displayed and used as an ornament if proper respect to the flag is guaranteed.
 Destruction, disrespectful treatment or incorrect display of the flag is punishable by law.

 The flag shall be placed at least 2.5 m above the ground and properly secured to the flagstaff.
 The flagstaff shall be longer than the longest side of the flag, straight, painted white, and preferably made of wood.
 The finial at the tip of the flagstaff shall be wider than the flagstaff.
-Where the flag is not displayed continuously, it shall be raised at sunrise and lowered at sunset.
+When the flag is not displayed continuously, it shall be raised at sunrise and lowered at sunset.
 If flown for a festival or funeral, it shall be raised before and lowered after the end of the occasion.

 If the flag is flown from a flagpole in mourning, it shall be raised to half-staff.
 If fixed to a flagstaff, a black ribbon whose width is 1/20 the width of the flag shall be secured to the flagstaff above the flag; the ribbon shall be of sufficient length to span the width of the flag.